michelcaradec/horsebox/README.md

 *The default and current values are displayed.*

 [^7]: The normalization of a string consists in replacing the accented characters by their non-accented equivalent, and converting Unicode escaped characters.
 This is a CPU intensive process, which may not be required for some datasources.

+### VSCode Integration

+If you use [Visual Studio Code](https://code.visualstudio.com), you can integrate Horsebox using [tasks](https://code.visualstudio.com/docs/debugtest/tasks).

+The file [tasks.json](./demo/vscode/tasks.json) provides some sample tasks to index and search Markdown files in the current project.

 ### Where Does This Name Come From